 How do I know if film negatives are starting to go bad?
 And what happens when they do?

 The most common sign that film negatives are starting to deteriorate is that they will produce a vinegary smell.
-If you open your film storage and smell that pungent odour, immediately find the affected negatives and transfer them to a new location.
+If you open your film storage and smell that pungent odor, immediately find the affected negatives and transfer them to a new location.

 As the decomposition progresses, the gelatin emulsion can start to stick to the plastic negative preservers, while the acetate base will start shrinking and become extremely brittle.
 When the acetate base shrinks, it lets go of the emulsion in certain places, forming channels in the negatives.
 The negatives can also form crystalline, or liquid-filled bubbles underneath the emulsion.